thephpleague/fractal/source/resources.md

 The `Item` and `Collection` constructors will take any kind of data you wish to send it as the first argument, and then a "transformer" as the second argument.

+These examples use callback transformers instead of creating classes, purely for demonstrative purposes.

 ### Item Example

 ~~~.language-php